 [Wind] ; avg_strength = 5.0 ; avg_direction = 0.0 ; var_strength = 5.0 ; var_direction = 30.0 ; rate_change = 1.0

-If a region has severe problems with running scripts, disable both physics engines by setting “false” may be an emergency exit.
-In regular operation, exactly one physics engine must be activated.
-Default is YEngine, but Mareta has no experience with it.
-For this reason, only tuning tips for the XEngine can be shared here.
+If a region has severe problems with running scripts, disable the whole physics engine by setting “false” may be an emergency exit.
+Default is “true” of course.

 How many threads to start at maximum load.
 Default is 100.